-- ・These pickles last in the refrigerator for 2-4 weeks.
+- ・These pickles last in the refrigerator for ~2 weeks, but always use your best judgement.
 I like to put a piece of masking tape on the jar and label it with the date, so I know when I made it.
-Use your judgment.

 Refrigerator Dill Pickles